China's practical jokers were pranking centuries before the Western festival

 The Emperor rushed to her chambers immediately, only to discover Yang happily feasting on the still-succulent fruits.
 She claimed that since sending the messenger she had dug down further into the crate and found fresh ones lying beneath.
 “I admire the subtlety of his Majesty’s message.
 Love appears rotten, but bears fruit for those who work for it.”

 Traditionally held on the third day of the eighth lunar month, it was initially a day when Confucian values were briefly abandoned, with subordinate family members allowed to test the loyalty, benevolence, and integrity of their relations, creating cunning ploys to find out who was the “rotten lychee” (烂荔人 lànlìrén, the equivalent of a “bad apple”) in their family.
 But a failed test could have serious consequences for all involved.
-The scholar Du Fu recorded in Thoughts on Ancient Sites (《咏怀古迹》) in 757 the story of a peasant wife from Kuizhou “eyes strained, throat choked,” sobbing in horror at the realization her husband had gone to visit a wealthy and powerful neighbor’s concubine, led on by the alluring love letters she had forged.
+The poet Du Fu recorded in Thoughts on Ancient Sites (《咏怀古迹》) in 757 the story of a peasant wife from Kuizhou “eyes strained, throat choked,” sobbing in horror at the realization her husband had gone to visit a wealthy and powerful neighbor’s concubine, led on by the alluring love letters she had forged.

 Professor Max Gently of Michigan University theorizes it was this potential for family and community disruption that led the ceremony to evolve into something more light-hearted, with pranks played to test the tolerance of an elder.
 But even this could backfire: The Miscellaneous Tales of Southern Song (《南宋杂俎》) tells of how Imperial Chancellor Wang Anshi executed his third son over a spectacular loss of face.
 The boy had weakened the chair his father used for cabinet meetings, so that when Wang sat in it when presiding over a group of junior ministers it collapsed under him.
 The Chancellor fell backwards head over heels, his legs “waggling in the air like an upturned turtle,” according to eye-witness Minister Liu Minjun.
-“A crate that grossly rotted will never bear fruit,” Wang judged drily, in reference to Yang Guifei’s original ploy.
+"A crate this grossly rotted will never bear fruit," Wang judged drily, in reference to Yang Guifei's original ploy.

 No one is quite sure as to how or when the ceremony died out.
 It was recorded in Shanxi province as late as 1845 (one father being put in court for placing opium in his son’s tea before he sat his Imperial Exams).
 But such events were a rarity, according to Professor Gently, possibly part of Shanxi being an isolated backwater far from the big cities, where many ancient traditions could survive.
-But in the rest of the Empire, “Rotten Lychee Day” had been consigned to the scrapheap of history, a dangerous challenge to social harmony.
+But in the rest of the Empire, “Rotten Lychee Day” had been consigned to the scrap heap of history, a dangerous challenge to social harmony.